 Heckscher State Park — East Islip

 The 1,600 acres of Heckscher State Park on the south shore of Long Island are used for a number of outdoor activities.
 The park's shady picnic groves are especially popular.
-Kids can play sports in one of the large open fields, as well as enjoy 4 miles of paved trails.
+Kids can play sports in one of the large open fields, as well as enjoy four miles of paved trails.
 There are amazing views of Great South Bay with Fire Island in the distance, and you just might spot some whitetail deer, a variety of birds, and other wildlife.
 Grills and concessions are available.
 Three of the park pavilions are available by permit only.
-Dogs are even permitted in certain areas.
+Dogs are allowed in certain areas.

 Sunken Meadow State Park — Kings Park

 Located on Long Island Sound, this park has a range of topography, including glacial bluffs, tidal flats, salt marshes, and a brackish creek.
 There are also large picnic areas and pavilions available for visitors to enjoy.
 The calm water is perfect for a swim (or kayaking and canoeing), and families can enjoy a stroll on the boardwalk.
 There is also a popular 27-hole golf course for those who might want to bring their clubs.

 The East End